robdevops/finbot/README.md

 Tracks additional securities which are not in your Sharesight holdings.

 It is stored in `var/cache/finbot_watchlist.json` by default.
-It uses JSON list format with Yahoo symbols.
+It is a JSON array literal containing Yahoo symbols.
 Example:
 ```
 ["2454.TW", "3217.TWO", "ASO.AX", "STEM"]
 ```